guilhemmarchand/telegraf-kafka/docs/implementation.rst

 **Confluent Interceptors monitoring:**

+.. admonition:: indexes

-If you plan to use Confluent Interceptors monitoring, the application expects a seperate metrix index for Interceptor:
+    - If you use Confluent interceptors, the application expects the creation of a metric index ``confluent_interceptor_metrics`` which can be configured by customizing the macro ``confluent_interceptor_index``

 *indexes.conf example with no Splunk volume:*::